Brazilian banks postpone $4 bln in debts for consumers, companies

 Nearly 14 billion reais in postponements refer to consumer lending, Febraban said.

-Still, large companies have taken out 101.5 billion reais in new loans while consumers took 36 billion reais, Febraban said.
-The association did not did not provide a basis for disbursement comparison with the previous year.
+In terms of new loan disbursements, large companies have taken out 101.5 billion reais while consumers took 36 billion reais, Febraban said.

 The banks' association also said it has renewed 66.5 billion reais in loan contracts so far.